 2. Create a thin water-repellent layer with paste wax

-Another way to make a rust-free welding table top is to cover it with paste wax.
+Another way to make a rust-free table top is to cover it with paste wax.
 There are many products that combine natural wax and other substances to make the layer more durable.
 The SC Johnson product is a popular example.

 These waxes create a layer with strong waterproof resistance that lasts for a long time, with excellent anti-rust results.
 However, waxes don’t remove rust, so you need to apply them on perfectly clean surfaces.